Serial F:

 The director assigned to The Aztecs was John Crockett, who had

-earlier handled part four of Marco Polo; this
+earlier handled part four of Marco Polo.
+Two

-took place on April 13th and 14th at the Ealing Television Film Studios.
+days of filming took place on April 13th and 14th at the BBC Television

-On the first of these, Ford recorded two scenes, one of which would be
+Film Studios in Ealing, London.
+On the first of these, Ford recorded a

 filming the fight between Ian and Ixta, as well as the Perfect Victim's